KaiTries/Bleichenbacher-Attack-in-C/README.md

 This is an implementation of the Bleichenbacher Attack in the C language.
 It utilizes the arbitrarily large integers by gmp.
 It focuses on the implementation of the algorithm.
-So N, d and e are hardcoded, and the padding is just repeating 1s.
+So a valid RSA Key pair is hardcoded, and the padding is just repeating 1s.

-I built it on mac so so all I had to do was
+On mac gmp can be install with brew as seen below.
+It can also be downloaded from [here](https://gmplib.org/#DOWNLOAD).

 ```bash
 brew install gmp
 ```